wordofwarning/wordofwarning.org/current/2018-worksahead/index.md

 Our annual sampler of new performance is a double bill of new works in development from Emma Geraghty + Vijay Patel.

 #### Emma Geraghty
-A girl, a guitar, and a message of hope… Sharing stories of her journey towards positivity and unapologetic defiance, *Fat Girl Singing* is an anthem of self-acceptance and a call to arms for those who simply don't fit the model.
+A girl, a guitar, and a message of hope… *Fat Girl Singing* is an anthem of self-acceptance and a call to arms for those who simply don't fit the model.

 #### Vijay Patel
-The pulsating anxieties that occur within the Asperger's mind are unraveled… *Sometimes I Leave* explores the simple action of, but problematic mental preparation for, leaving.
-It could be leaving something so simple.
+At that point in a conversation when it all gets too much, are we more worried about the thought of leaving than the action itself? *Sometimes I Leave* unravels the inner workings of the Asperger's mind — before making a dash for the door…

 To get a feel for it, have a look at [Works Ahead 2017's programme](/archive/2017-worksahead).